Malese Jow

-Malese Jow is an American actress and singer.
+Elizabeth Melise Jow (born February 18, 1991), known professionally as Malese Jow, is an American actress and singer.
 She is known for her roles as Geena Fabiano on the Nickelodeon sitcom Unfabulous, Lucy Stone on the Nickelodeon musical sitcom Big Time Rush and as Anna, a teenage vampire on The CW's fantasy drama The Vampire Diaries.
 She starred as Julia Yeung in the short-lived CW science fiction romantic drama Star-Crossed.
 Jow starred as Mareth Ravenlock in season two of The Shannara Chronicles.
-She voiced Dupli-Kate in the Amazon Prime Video animated series Invincible.
+She voiced Kate Cha / Dupli-Kate in the Amazon Prime Video animated series Invincible.

 Early life

 Born in Tulsa, Oklahoma, Jow moved to California with her mother Lanae Tillery Jow, one sister, Makenna Jow, two brothers Jensen and Braden Jow when she was nine years old.
-Jow is mixed; she is European, Cherokee, and Chinese American.
+Jow is half Chinese-American, and part Cherokee.
 As a child, she would often sing the national anthem at local baseball games.

 Career

 When she was six years old, Jow appeared on Barney and Dellaventura, but her acting career took off when she won a co-starring role in the Nickelodeon sitcom Unfabulous with Emma Roberts where she played Geena Fabiano, one of the best friends of Roberts' character Addie Singer.
 The show ran for three seasons from 2004 to 2007 and earned Jow several Young Artist Award nominations.

-When Unfabulous ended in 2007, Jow co-starred in the animated film Bratz: The Movie as Quinn and has guest-starred on the shows Wizards of Waverly Place, The Young and the Restless, iCarly, The Secret Life of the American Teenager and the Disney Channel series Hannah Montana and co-starred in the 2009 science fiction comedy Aliens in the Attic.
+When Unfabulous ended in 2007, Jow co-starred in the film Bratz: The Movie as Quinn and has guest-starred on the shows Wizards of Waverly Place, The Young and the Restless, iCarly, The Secret Life of the American Teenager and the Disney Channel series Hannah Montana and co-starred in the 2009 science fiction comedy Aliens in the Attic.

 In 2010, Jow appeared in the first season of The CW fantasy drama The Vampire Diaries.
 She played Anna, a vampire.
 Jow briefly re-appeared in the third season.
 That same year, Jow co-starred in the fantasy romance film You're So Cupid! as Megan, and the drama film The Social Network as Alice Cantwell.
 She also guest-starred on an episode of TNT crime comedy-drama Leverage.
 Then she went on to star in the Nickelodeon action/science fiction sitcom The Troop as Cadence Nash.

 In 2011, Jow began a recurring role in the second season of the Nickelodeon musical sitcom Big Time Rush as Lucy Stone, an aspiring rock musician and a brief love interest of Kendall Knight (Kendall Schmidt) and later on becomes the love interest of James Diamond (James Maslow).
 She guest-starred in the ABC mystery comedy-drama Desperate Housewives as Violet.

 In 2012, Jow starred in The CW drama pilot Shelter, produced by J. J. Abrams and Mark Schwahn, where she played Morgan.
 It was not picked up by the network.